ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _Knoxville Whig and chronicle._](https://chroniclingamerica.loc.gov/lccn/sn85042534/1875-09-08/ed-1/seq-4)

 #### 1875-09-08 &middot; Knoxville, Tenn.

 <table style="width: 100%;"><tr><td style="width: 50%">

+y newspaper correfpondent in this
+couutry who is a fraud, a cold-blooded, de­
+liberate fraud, is to be tarred and feath­
+ered, what will become of Dr. II.
+V. Ited­
+tleld, of the Cincinnati Commercial.
 What to do In Case of Accident.
 Prof. Wilder, of Cornell University,
 gives these short rules for action in cae of